vladhc/rl-udacity/p2_continuous/Report.md

 ## Solution of the Reacher enviroment
 ![play](https://github.com/vladhc/rl-udacity/raw/master/p2_continuous/training-graph.png "Training graph")

-Two training attempts, which differ only in learning rate: first one with 0.00005 and second with 0.0002.
+Two training attempts, which differ only in learning rate: first one with `0.00005` and second with `0.0002`.
+Y axis of this graph is a scaled down value of the cumulative reward (not actual cumulative reward).

 Training was done on the distributed version of the environment with 20 agents.